Plasma Mixing Driven by the Collisionless Kelvin-Helmholtz Instability: Insights from fully kinetic simulation and

 In \autoref{fig:tevol_mixing}, we show snapshots representative of the evolution of the vortices at the lower shear during the nonlinear stage of the KHI.
-The quantity shown is the electron mixing fraction (\citealt{nakamura2014}), $F_e = (n_{e,\ell=1}-n_{e,\ell=0})/n_e$, where $n_{e,\ell=1}$ and $n_{e,\ell=0}$ are the electron number densities initially on either side of the shear.
+The quantity shown is the electron mixing fraction (\citealt{nakamura2014}),

+where $n_{e,\ell=1}$ and $n_{e,\ell=0}$ are the electron number densities initially on either side of the shear.
 Regions with $F_e = -1$, $F_e = 1$, and $|F_e| < 1$ correspond to unmixed plasma on either side and mixed plasma, respectively.
 The ion mixing fraction and the upper shear layer for both species behave similarly and are not shown.

 The left panel of \autoref{fig:tevol_mixing} shows three rolled-up vortices at the early nonlinear stage.
 As they merge (middle panel), a dynamic \textit{mixing layer} forms, where plasma parcels can temporarily cross regions before returning to their origin (\autoref{fig:tevol_mixing}, middle and left panels).
 Magnetic tension limits permanent cross-field transport: although reconnection allows plasma parcels to detach from their original field lines, the strong in-plane field pulls them back.
-Consequently, magnetic tension counteracts plasma transport and forces macroscopic parcels to rebound toward their region of origin, limiting their ability to permanently migrate into the opposite region. \autoref{appendix:inplanefield} we further elaborate on this conjecture, showing how the presence of an in-plane magnetic field influences the development of the KHI and prevents plasma from mixing efficiently.
+Consequently, magnetic tension counteracts plasma transport and forces macroscopic parcels to rebound toward their region of origin, limiting their ability to permanently migrate into the opposite region.
+In \autoref{appendix:inplanefield} we further elaborate on this conjecture, showing how the presence of an in-plane magnetic field influences the development of the KHI and prevents plasma from mixing efficiently.